Who Oversees Public Schools?

 State Governance

 The states are primarily responsible for overseeing public education today.
-State governments determine how much of the budget will be used for education funding, which is typically the largest line item in an annual state budget.
-States are relatively autonomous in the decision making process, although the federal government does exert some influence through their funding choices.
-In many states, governance is determined through a multi-level model that includes the governor, state legislature and state school board.
-Most states also have a state department of education that is responsible for overseeing public education in their state.
+State governments determine how much of the budget will be used for education funding, typically the most extensive line item in an annual state budget.
+States are relatively autonomous in decision-making, although the federal government exerts some influence through its funding choices.
+In many states, governance is determined through a multi-level model that includes the governor, state legislature, and state school board.
+Most states also have a state department of education responsible for overseeing public education in their state.

 According to the International Affairs Office for the U.S. Department of Education, some of the functions of the state in public education include: